Why Soft Skills Matter When Hiring a Software Developer

 Example: Ask a developer to switch roles.
 In the case of an experienced developer, asked him to interview another developer.

 The reaction of a developer will demonstrate his “openness” to something new and his ability to quickly adapt to a changing environment.
-It is important to understand whether a person accepts the new rules of the game with interest, or looks overwhelmed.
+It is important to understand whether a person accepts the new rules of the game with interest or looks overwhelmed.

-Don’t overlook soft skills
+Don’t overlook soft skills.

 Developers’ work is aligned with soft skills to the same, and sometimes even greater extent, than with hard skills.

-These are namely the soft skills that determine how a person works in a team, whether is he capable of analytical thinking, learning fast, and adapting to new conditions.
+These are, namely, the soft skills that determine how a person works in a team, whether he is capable of analytical thinking, learning fast, and adapting to new conditions.

 To evaluate the candidate’s soft skills in the interview: